Fall 2015 Enrollment

 - Upper Division Seminars

 Campus 2 Compass

 Campus 2 Compass is a mentoring program that connects Western Washington students to local schools.
-The initiative addresses the needs of underrepresented and underprivileged students, with the intent of pushing those students toward opportunities in higher education.
-WWU students provide various services to the local schools including one-on-one mentoring, group discussion, and teacher support.
+The initiative addresses the needs of underrepresented and underprivileged students with the intent of pushing them toward opportunities in higher education.
+WWU students provide various services to the local schools, including one-on-one mentoring, group discussion, and teacher support.
 WWU also works with students during recess, after school, during lunch, and any time in between.
 The ultimate goal of the program is to ignite educational goals and show how they can be attained.

 Western Washington students truly have the world at their fingertips.
-For those students that enjoy time outdoors, Bellingham offers everything from water to mountains.
-And for students that like to explore music and recreational activities, the city has concerts, theatre productions, and more!
-Students are highly encouraged to step outside of campus and enjoy all the Bellingham has to offer.
+For students who enjoy time outdoors, Bellingham offers everything from waterways to mountains.
+And for students who like to explore music and recreational activities, the city hosts many concerts, theatre productions, and more!
+Students are highly encouraged to step outside of campus and enjoy all that Bellingham has to offer.